Midohajhouj/SubScan/README.md

 **SubScan 1.0** - Advanced Subdomain Enumeration BY MIDO

 **SubScan** is a powerful tool for subdomain enumeration and vulnerability scanning.
 It utilizes popular subdomain enumeration tools like **Subfinder** and **Sublist3r** (I manually fix bugs), and optionally integrates a vulnerability scanning step (currently mocked).
-This tool is designed to be used by penetration testers, bug bounty hunters, and security researchers.
+This tool is designed to be used by penetration testers, bug bounty hunters, and security researchers. providing terminal lunch next update

 ## Features
 - **Subdomain Enumeration**: Uses tools like Subfinder and Sublist3r to discover subdomains.